 Bob Wyatt's 2013 book title What Trout Want echoes Proper.
 But Wyatt is much more forthright in his attack on fly-fishing's myths: "Most of what has been written on fly fishing for trout is based on a single premise: Trout are intelligent, suspicious, even capricious creatures that are wise to our tricks."

-My essay "Why does a trout take your fly? - Because it's recognized" examines these challenges to remnants of Halfordian dry-fly dogma that still exist within recent fly-fishing books.
+My essay "Why does a trout take your fly?" examines these challenges to remnants of Halfordian dry-fly dogma that still exist within recent fly-fishing books.
 I suggest that a trout takes an artificial fly because it is recognized by a heuristic that compares a trout's 'search image' with the 'prey image' presented by an artificial fly.
 I have resisted the temptation to include a essay describing 'new' flies.
 It wasn't difficult.
 Some very talented people have designed, and then improved innovative flies that qualify , in my opinion, as prey images.

 One ethological concept - the supernormal stimulus - has received relatively little attention in the fly-fishing literature.
 The essay Designing Trout Flies includes an appreciation of Frank Sawyer's Pheasant Tail Nymph because it shows how observation, and insight into the structure and behaviour of insects and trout, created an outstanding trout fly.
 Sawyer's approach exemplifies an 'ethological' approach to fly design.
 It's not possible to reach firm conclusions about what features in a trout fly would confer super-stimulus properties.
 But it is worth describing ethological studies that have studied super-stimuli as pointers to features to consider when designing trout flies.